SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/named-autowiring.md

 The *whole* reason this works is because MonologBundle is smart: it sets up "autowiring aliases" for each channel.
 Basically, it makes sure that we can autowire the *main* logger with the type-hint *or* any of the other loggers with a type-hint and argument name combination.
-It set all of that up *for* us, so we can just take advantage of it.
+It sets all of that up *for* us, so we can just take advantage of it.

 But what if it *hadn't* done that?
 Or, what if we needed to access one of the *many*